tucan9389/mlir-js-parser/docs/BUILD.md

 - For WebAssembly, you must use an LLVM/MLIR toolchain built with Emscripten.

 If you don't need to customize dialects, you can skip this guide and use the prebuilt files in `wasm/`.
+CI note: Snapshot tests build the WASM artifacts first (with Emscripten and the required MLIR dialect libs) and then run Vitest snapshots against those artifacts.

 ## Prerequisites